jsulak/aQuery/README.md

 _jQuery for the Arbortext Object Model (AOM)_

-aQuery is the new, better way to manipulate XML and XUI dialogs in Arbortext Editor.
-It's a port of the popular [jQuery](http://www.jquery.com) Javascript library.
+aQuery is the new, better way to work with XML and XUI dialogs in Arbortext Editor.
+It makes your code shorter, easier to read, and more fun to write.
+It's a port of the popular [jQuery](http://www.jquery.com) library.

 The current version of aQuery is 0.7 alpha.
-You can download it here.

-The documentation on how to use aQuery is the [jQuery documentation](http://docs.jquery.com/Main_Page) itself.
+The best documentation on how to use aQuery is the [jQuery documentation](http://docs.jquery.com/Main_Page) itself.
 Most methods that make sense to use in an XML-only environment have been ported; a full list is below under API.

 ## How To Use ##